 Value the victories (no matter how small) : Look at past victories and know that you are making a difference.
 (See Defining The Wins In Youth Ministry)

 Value the fear of a big idea: The big ideas you have should scare you a little.
-In fact, if the idea doesn’t scare you a little, it might not bebop enough for God to get involved and that should scare us a lot. .
-Big ideas draw people and God to your side and God is right there with you.
+In fact, if the idea doesn’t scare you a little, it might not bebop enough for God to get involved and that should scare us a lot.
+Big ideas draw people to your side and God is right there with you.

-Value enthusiasm: If you are not stoked about the event, the meeting or the small group neither will your students.
-You have to be the prime mover when it come to excitement.
-Enthusiasm, like apathy, is viral and can be caught.
+Value enthusiasm: If you’re not stoked about the event, the meeting or the small group, neither will your students.
+You have to be the prime mover when it comes to excitement.
+Enthusiasm, like apathy, can go viral.

-Apathy can sneak up on us like a thief in the night, stealing your joy and your passion.
+Apathy can sneak up on you like a thief in the night, stealing your joy and your passion.
 You have to care, because if you don’t care for your youth ministry, who will?